robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Meta information of the document

 @background:bourne_database_2005 argues that journals should be effectively equivallent to biological databases: both provide data which can be referenced by unique identifiers like DOI or e.g. gene IDs.
 Applying the semantic-web ideas of @background:berners-lee_publishing_2001 to this domain can make this vision a reality.
-Here we show how metadata can be specified in Markdown.
+Here we show how metadata can be specified in markdown.
 We propose conventions, and demonstrate their suitability to enable interlinked and semantically enriched journal articles.

 Document information such as title, authors, abstract etc. can be defined in a metadata block written in YAML syntax.
 YAML ("YAML Ain't Markup Language", <http://yaml.org/>) is a data serialization standard in simple, human readable format.
 Variables defined in the YAML section are processed by pandoc and integrated into the generated documents.
 The YAML metadata block is recognized by three hyphens (`---`) at the beginning, and three hyphens or dots (`...`) at the end, e.g.:

 ```
 ---